pretix/pretix/doc/api/resources/shredders.rst

 ------------------

 When starting an export, you receive a ``shred`` URL for actually shredding the data.
+You can only start the actual shredding process after the export file was generated, however you are not forced to download the file (we'd recommend it in most cases, though).
+The download will no longer be possible after the shredding.
 Since shredding often requires deleting large data sets, it might take longer than the duration of an HTTP request.
 Therefore, shredding again is a two-step process.
-First you need to start an export task with one of the following to API
+First you need to start a shredder task with one of the following to API
 endpoints:

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/shredders/shred/(id1)/(id2)/